 When you’re stressed, it’s a good idea to take some time to relax so your body can reset.
 Each person is different in what helps them to achieve this.
 A common way is to get a massage because it relieves tension in the muscles throughout your body.
 Also, it includes calming music and a soothing atmosphere.
 What other benefits do massages provide?
 Are there any risks?

 The Ancient Greeks, Egyptians, Chinese, and Indians practiced and were convinced of the therapeutic properties of massage, making it one of the oldest healing traditions.
 They used it to treat a variety of ailments.
-It involves kneading or manipulating a person’s muscles, tendons, ligaments, and fascia to improve their wellbeing or health.
+It involves kneading or manipulating a person’s muscles, tendons, ligaments, and fascia to improve their well-being or health.
 According to the American Massage Therapy Association, about 19% of Americans had some form of massage in 2018.

 There are close to 80 different massage therapy styles, with each being popular at different times.
-Some styles use long, smooth strokes, and other use short, percussive strokes.
+Some styles use long, smooth strokes, and others use short, percussive strokes.
 Let’s take a closer look at the different types.

 - Deep tissue massage is one of the most common forms.
 It involves significant pressure with slower strokes (although less rhythmic than other types), which is designed to get to deeper muscle layers and tissue.
 This is best for giving attention to certain painful, stiff “trouble spots” in your body and could be helpful after an injury.